 A study of the overall eschatological framework of the New Testament with a special emphasis on Pauline eschatology, and an examination of particular eschatological texts in the Gospels, epistles and the whole book of Revelation.
 Prerequisites: BIB 111, 142.
 Three hours.

 A study of the basic principles used to interpret Scripture.
 The goals of the course are to develop a comprehensive methodology of interpreting the Bible, to learn to evaluate different interpretive models, to acquire the ability to distinguish different genre in the Bible and the implications that has for interpretation, and to grow in obedience of mind and life, coming more completely under the authority of God's written Word.
-Prerequisites: BIB 277 and 278.
+Prerequisites: BIB 277 and 278, or concurrently in BIB 277 and a BIB major.
 Three hours.

 An introduction to the field of NT ethics, focusing on the theological frameworks and pastoral concerns out of which the NT authors drew moral norms and the motivational structures that promoted those norms.
 This is a synthesizing course bringing together aspects of theology, biblical studies, ethics, and hermeneutics, with a special focus on how we read texts ethically.
 Topics covered in the course include: 1) the ‘moral vision' of the NT, 2) character ethics and character formation, 3) the ethical functions of different literary genres, 4) ethical systems in the Greco-Roman world, and 5) reading scripture as wisdom.
 Prerequisites: BIB 277 and 278.

 The same course as GRE 277-278, but designed for students who wish to take it as either an upper-division New Testament book study or an upper-division departmental elective.
 Extra readings and written assignments will be given based on the particular books being translated.
 Prerequisites: GRE175, 176.
 Three hours each.